The story of John Lennon and ‘Beatle Island’

 When the boat's motor cut out there was total silence.
 The air was sweet, the peace was tangible.
 But actually, it didn’t feel isolated.
 Neighbouring islands were close enough to hold a hollered conversation.
 With a decent pair of binoculars your every move could be observed from any of them.
 The mainland was still very much in sight.
 And anybody could rock up on a boat and walk straight on to the seaweed-ribboned shore.

 What did Yoko make of it, I wondered.
 No doubt she saw the impracticalities.
 But did the idea even appeal to her in principle?
 That night I met up for a drink with Donie Quirke, who was fishing off Dorinish when John and Yoko visited.
 He told me the impression that stuck in his mind was watching the couple and observing the contrast in their body language.
-John sat cross-legged at the top of the island near ruins of shelters built for lighthouse pilots, gazing out over the glassy bay and looking entirely at peace.
+John sat cross-legged at the top of the island near ruins of shelters built for marine pilots, gazing out over the glassy bay and looking entirely at peace.
 Yoko - dressed all in black including the shortest skirt he’d ever seen - was much less comfortable.
 She stood on the shoreline.
 Nesting terns were dive-bombing her and she started flapping her arms, creating a silhouette show of total panic.
 The memory still made him laugh.

 The couple’s helicopter also landed on Achill Island for a visit.
 This is Ireland’s largest island, with a population of 2,500-ish and a history of attracting artists and creatives.
 Graham Greene had visited often and written two novels here; American artist Robert Henri had found inspiration on its west coast.
 John and Yoko joined up with Jaws actor Robert Shaw for a stroll and a drink at The Amethyst Hotel, now The Amethyst Bar.
 Shaw had bought a home in the lough-side town of Tourmakeady so no doubt was full of praise for the area.
 I drove on to the island on my second day in Mayo - it’s connected to the mainland via a swing bridge - and immediately fell for Its villages of whitewashed cottages and blowy sea-bashed cliffs.
 A private property here could have been a perfect option surely - the companion hideway to Paul McCartney’s Mull of Kintyre - together with Dorinish for meditative visits?